MagaliTrueAnalytics/Python-SQL-practice/README.md

-📚 Python & SQL Practice – HarvardX CS50
+📚 Python & SQL Practice

 🚀 Overview

-This repository is dedicated to practicing **Python** and **SQL (SQLite)** in **VS Code**, based on exercises and examples from the **HarvardX CS50 courses** on edX:
+This repository is dedicated to practicing **Python** and **SQL (SQLite)** in **VS Code**, based on exercises and examples from the **HarvardX CS50 courses** on edX :

      **CS50P – Introduction to Programming with Python**

      **CS50SQL – Introduction to Databases with SQL**

 As an **auditor** of these courses, I have recreated and adapted key concepts, exercises, and challenges for self-improvement and reference while ensuring confidence and honesty in the process.
-Out of respect for the HarvardX instructors David Milan and Carter Zenke and their work, I have modified the content rather than duplicating it directly, staying true to the principles of academic integrity.
+Out of respect for the HarvardX instructors and their work, I have modified the content rather than duplicating it directly, staying true to the principles of academic integrity.

+This repository also contains exercises and projects completed as part of the **IBM Data Analyst Professional Certificate**.
+It includes Python scripts, SQL queries, and Jupyter Notebooks covering various data analysis and data science concepts.

 📂 Contents

-    🐍 **Python Practice:** Covers loops, functions, file handling, and scripting.
+    🐍 **Python Practice:** Covers loops, functions, file handling, and scripting, API, webscraping.
     🗄️ **SQL Practice:** Includes database design, queries, joins, and advanced SQL techniques.
     🛠  **Hands-on Exercises:** Independent coding challenges to reinforce learning.

-🔧 Technologies Used
+🔧 Technologies and Tools

-    **Python 3** 🐍
-    **SQLite** 🗄️
+    **Python 3 (Pandas, NumPy, Matplotlib, Seaborn, BeautifulSoup)** **SQLite**
-    **VS Code** 💻
+    **VS Code**
+    **Jupyter Notebook (ipython-sql, SQL Magic)**

 📌 How to Use